-Fine-tuning on individual GLUE and SuperGLUE tasks So far, when fine-tuning on GLUE and SuperGLUE, we have concatenated all of the datasets in each benchmark so that we only fine-tune models once for GLUE and once for SuperGLUE.
+Fine-tuning on individual GLUE and SuperGLUE tasks So far, when fine-tuning on GLUE and SuperGLUE, we have concatenated all of the data sets in each benchmark so that we only fine-tune models once for GLUE and once for SuperGLUE.
 This approach makes our study logistically simpler, but we found that this sacrifices a small amount of performance on some tasks compared to fine-tuning on the task separately.
 A potential issue with fine-tuning on individual tasks, which would otherwise be mitigated by training on all tasks at once, is that we might overfit quickly to low-resource tasks.
-For example, our large batch size of 211 length-512 sequences would result in the entire dataset appearing multiple times in each batch for many of the low-resource GLUE and SuperGLUE task.
+For example, our large batch size of 211 length-512 sequences would result in the entire data set appearing multiple times in each batch for many of the low-resource GLUE and SuperGLUE tasks.
+We therefore use a smaller batch size of 8 length-512 sequences during fine-tuning for each GLUE and SuperGLUE task.
 We also save checkpoints every 1,000 steps rather than every 5,000 steps to ensure we have access to the model's parameters before it overfits.
-We fine-tuned models both on the GLUE/SuperGLUE mixtures as well as on each task individually.
-We then choose the best checkpoints from mixture fine-tuning or individual-task fine-tuning based on the validation set performance for each task.
-Specifically, we use models fine-tuned on the GLUE or SuperGLUE mixtures for STS-B, QQP, RTE, BoolQ, COPA, and MultiRC and use individually fine-tuned models for all other tasks.

 Beam search All of our previous results were reported using greedy decoding.
-For tasks with long output sequences, we found improved performance from using beam search [Sutskever et al., 2014].
-Specifically, we use a beam width of 4 and a length penalty of $\alpha = 0.6$ [Wu et al., 2016] for the WMT translation and CNN/DM summarization tasks.
+For tasks with long output sequences, we found improved performance from using beam search (Sutskever et al., 2014).
+Specifically, we use a beam width of 4 and a length penalty of $\alpha = 0.6$ (Wu et al., 2016) for the WMT translation and CNN/DM summarization tasks.

 Test set Since this is our final set of experiments, we report results on the test set rather than the validation set.
-For CNN/Daily Mail, we use the standard test set distributed with the dataset.
+For CNN/Daily Mail, we use the standard test set distributed with the data set.
 For the WMT tasks, this corresponds to using newstest2014 for English-German, newstest2015 for English-French, and newstest2016 for English-Romanian.
-For GLUE and SuperGLUE, we used the benchmark evaluation servers to compute official test set scores.^{15,16} For SQuAD, evaluating on the test set requires running inference on a benchmark server.
+For GLUE and SuperGLUE, we used the benchmark evaluation servers to compute official test set scores. ^{15,16} For SQuAD, evaluating on the test set requires running inference on a benchmark server.
 Unfortunately, the computational resources on this server are insufficient for obtaining predictions from our largest models.
 As a result, we instead continue to report performance on the SQuAD validation set.
 Fortunately, the model with the highest performance on the SQuAD test set also reported results on the validation set, so we can still compare to what is ostensibly the state-of-the-art.